EmilieAndreasen/cds-vis-assignments/Assignment_2/README.md

 | **Macro Avg**| 0.25     | 0.25   | 0.25     | 10000   |
 | **Weighted Avg**| 0.25  | 0.25   | 0.25     | 10000   |

-The logistic regression classifier got an overall accuracy of 25% on classifying the images from CIFAR-10 test dataset.
+The logistic regression classifier got an overall accuracy of 25% on classifying the images from the 'CIFAR-10' test dataset.
 The precision, recall, and F1-scores for most classes are rather low, with the highest precision scores being in the 'airplane', 'truck', and 'ship' classes.

 **Neural Network Classifier:**
 | Class       | Precision | Recall | F1-score | Support |